I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk-fn-send.md

 <p>You can use the <b>NDK_OP_FLAG_SEND_AND_SOLICIT_EVENT</b> flag if you issue multiple, related send requests.
 Set this flag on the last request in the group of related send requests.</p>

 <p>An NDK consumer can use this flag when issuing multiple, related send requests.
 The NDK consumer sets this flag only on the last, related send request.
 The peer will receive all the send requests as normal.
 However, when the peer receives the last send request (the request with the <b>NDK_OP_FLAG_SEND_AND_SOLICIT_EVENT</b> flag set), the completion queue for the peer generates a notification.
 The notification is generated after the receive request completes.
-This flag has no meaning to the receiver (peer) unless the receiver has previously called the <i>NdkArmCq</i> (<a href="https://msdn.microsoft.com/library/windows/hardware/hh439858">NDK_FN_ARM_CQ</a>) function with the notification type set to <b>NDK_CQ_NOTIFY_SOLICITED</b>. </p>

-<p><i>NdkSend</i> posts a send request on a queue pair (QP).</p>

-<p>You can use the <b>NDK_OP_FLAG_SEND_AND_SOLICIT_EVENT</b> flag if you issue multiple, related send requests.
-Set this flag on the last request in the group of related send requests.</p>

-<p>An NDK consumer can use this flag when issuing multiple, related send requests.
-The NDK consumer sets this flag only on the last, related send request.
-The peer will receive all the send requests as normal.
-However, when the peer receives the last send request (the request with the <b>NDK_OP_FLAG_SEND_AND_SOLICIT_EVENT</b> flag set), the completion queue for the peer generates a notification.
-The notification is generated after the receive request completes.
-This flag has no meaning to the receiver (peer) unless the receiver has previously called the <i>NdkArmCq</i> (<a href="https://msdn.microsoft.com/library/windows/hardware/hh439858">NDK_FN_ARM_CQ</a>) function with the notification type set to <b>NDK_CQ_NOTIFY_SOLICITED</b>. </p>
+This flag has no meaning to the receiver (peer) unless the receiver has previously called the <i>NdkArmCq</i> (<a href="..\ndkpi\nc-ndkpi-ndk-fn-arm-cq.md">NDK_FN_ARM_CQ</a>) function with the notification type set to <b>NDK_CQ_NOTIFY_SOLICITED</b>. </p>

 ## -requirements
 <table>